Job Title: Assistant Service Coordinator

 The role is primarily centred around understanding and supporting the day to day living of the service users.
 Working within this service the successful individual requires to have the passion, drive and dedication in helping others to live fulfilling lives.

-Interviews will be held on Wednesday the 5th of March or Friday the 7th of March in our Glenrothes service office.
+Interviews will be held on Friday 28th March in our Glenrothes service office.